0xHimxa/l-foundary/learned.md

 we can use this blow to check element sotred in storage cast storage  replace this with the real CA: 0x5FbDB2315678afecb367f032d93F642f64180aa

+check which var has getter non

+need to install so   you can access our recently deploy contract and interact iwth it forge install cyfrin/foundry-devops

+if we have more than one contract to deploy specific one do script/name:contractname